ContoursTalks

 Between Land and Landscape:

-Islandness and Tourism on the Azorean Archipelago, Portugal
+Islandness and Tourism on the Azorean Archipelago, Portugal4-6pm (CET), Rachel Carson Center for Environment and Society

 Join us online via Zoom here.